klisura-code/LLM-Access-Control-Datasets/README.md

 # LLM Access Control Datasets

 This repository provides two large-scale datasets and companion scripts for studying **permission-aware reasoning in Large Language Models (LLMs)**.
-The datasets extend popular text-to-SQL benchmarks — **Spider** and **BIRD** — with role-based access control (RBAC) metadata, enabling systematic evaluation of models that must decide whether a user’s SQL query should be *permitted* or *denied* under defined access policies.
+The datasets extend popular text-to-SQL benchmarks, **Spider** and **BIRD**, with role-based access control (RBAC) metadata, enabling systematic evaluation of models that must decide whether a user’s SQL query should be *permitted* or *denied* under defined access policies.

 ---